ProsperWorks/oak/README.md

 # oak

-OAK is an encoding format with enough polymorphism to support run-time performance experimentation and some light encryption-at-rest.
+OAK is a serialization format for Ruby primitives which supports performance experimentation via a limited suite of built-in compression, checksumming, and encryption options.

 OAK supports built-in switchability between common algorithms: